New Grading Model Overview- Updated

 Category Tier Weight What it really measures

-Curriculum grade Class 40% Digital textbook quiz and test scores.
+Curriculum Grade Class 40% Digital textbook quiz and test scores.
 The largest single weight in your grade.

-Assigned work completion Class 10% Simple 0-10 completion score per section.
+Assigned Work Completion Class 10% Simple 0-10 completion score per section.
 Quality verified in the meeting.

 Total 100% A complete picture of the whole student